-New students-both freshmen and transfers-should apply for admission by April 30 for fall semester enrollment and by October 30 for spring semester enrollment.
-Note that the application for admission and all supporting materials must be submitted by the stated Admissions deadline for an application file to be considered complete and ready for decision review.
+Applicants should apply for admission by April 30 for fall semester enrollment and by October 30 for spring semester enrollment.
+Note that the application for admission and all supporting materials must be submitted by the appropriate Admissions deadline for an application file to be considered complete and ready for decision review.
 Persons are urged to apply well in advance of the stated Admissions deadlines.